d-gaston/armv8-examples/documentation/armdb_guide.md

         on a single line with its value followed by another line with the Z and N flags
     heap:
         Prints out all elements of the heap contained from the beginning of the heap to the program break (set with the brk system call).
-Info stored outsideof this is not displayed, even if it is technically on the heap
+Info stored outside of this is not displayed, even if it is technically on the heap
     stk <num>:
         Prints out the <num> top elements of the stack.
 If no number is specified, the default number of